thenaterhood/gscreenshot/README.md

 :   A numeric value in seconds to wait before taking the screenshot.
 Defaults to 0 (no delay).

 -f *FILENAME*, \--filename *FILENAME*
 :   A filename to store the screenshot to once taken.

+    Defaults to gscreenshot_%Y-%m-%d-%H%M%S.png.

     Two types of format parameters are accepted:

     * $$: A literal $
+    * $a: The system hostname
     * $h: The height of the screenshot in pixels
+    * $p: The size of the screenshot in pixels
     * $w: The width of the screenshot in pixels
-    * $p: The size of the screenshot in pixels

     * %%: A literal %
-    * The full list of strftime format options starting with "%".
+    * The full list of strftime format options in their standard format.
+See the examples section.

 -c, \--clip
 :   Copy the resulting screenshot to the clipboard.
 Relies on xclip or wl-clipboard.